zammad/zammad-admin-documentation/channels/email/accounts/2fa-gmail.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Your new app password will appear on the screen.
-Copy and paste it into Zammad’s :doc:`email account setup dialog <new-account-settings>` in place of your normal password.
+Copy and paste it into Zammad’s :doc:`email account setup dialog <account-setup>` in place of your normal password.

 That’s it!